JetBrains/tracy/README.md

 ## 🏗️ Project Structure

 #### 📦 Core Modules
-- **ai-dev-kit-core**: Core tracing functionality with OpenTelemetry tracing support.
+- **ai-dev-kit-tracing**: Core tracing functionality with OpenTelemetry tracing support.
 Written in Kotlin Multiplatform (KMP).
-For a more details, refer to the [README.md](ai-dev-kit-core/README.md)
+For a more details, refer to the [README.md](ai-dev-kit-tracing/README.md)
 - **ai-dev-kit-eval**: Evaluation framework for AI models, supporting criteria-based testing and quality metrics.
 - **ai-dev-kit-plugin** For a more detailed how-to, refer to the [README.md](ai-dev-kit-plugin/README.md) file in that submodule:
     - **trace-plugin**: Kotlin compiler plugin for tracing.
 Written in Kotlin Multiplatform (KMP).